The equivalence of lattice and Heegaard Floer homology: Plumbed 3-manifolds with

-\begin{lem} The above action of $\Z^{\ell}$ on $\bCF(G)$ descends to a well-defined action of $H_1(Y(G))/\Tors$ up chain homotopy. \end{lem} The proof is essentially identical to the proof of Lemma~\ref{lem:algebraic-homology-action-link-surgery} for the link surgery formula.
+\begin{lem} The above endomorphism $\frA_{\g}$ of $\bCF(G)$ depends only on the class $\g\in H_1(Y(G))/\Tors$, up to chain homotopy. \end{lem} The proof is essentially identical to the proof of Lemma~\ref{lem:algebraic-homology-action-link-surgery} for the link surgery formula.
 One replaces the lattice $\bH(L)$ with $\Char(X(G))$ and the proof proceeds by an easy translation.

-\begin{conj} $\ve{\HF}^-(Y(G))$ is isomorphic to $\mathbb{HF}(G)$ as a module over $\bF[[U]]\otimes \Lambda^* H_1(Y(G))/\Tors$. \end{conj}
+\begin{conj} $\ve{\HF}^-(Y(G))$ is isomorphic to $\mathbb{HF}(G)$ as a module over $\bF\llsquare U\rrsquare \otimes \Lambda^* H_1(Y(G))/\Tors$. \end{conj}

 \MR#1{}